Cl0v1s/ACWW/Readme.md

 A backend system that:
 - Processes requests from the client.
 - Generates villager responses using a language model (currently Mistral, with plans for a local CPU-based model).
+- Requires the following environment variables to function correctly:
+  - `GIN_MODE`: Specifies the mode in which the server operates (release).
+  - `PORT`: Defines the port on which the server listens for incoming connections.
+  - `API_KEY`: Contains a valid Mistral API key for accessing the `mistral-small-latest` model.

 ## References